 Upon returning to Australia, Georgia became heavily involved in theatre and film, starring in stage shows and short films over the next decade.
 Most notably, in 2008 Georgia received the Best Actress (Leading Role in a Musical) Award at the Canberra Area Theatre Awards and a Canberra Critics Circle Award for her performance in the title role of Thoroughly Modern Millie with Canberra Philharmonic Society.
 She also won the Helen Wilson Memorial Award for Best Comedic Performance for her portrayal of Miss Mable Chiltern in An Ideal Husband with Canberra Repertory Society.

-Throughout this period of performing Georgia completed a Bachelor of Arts majoring in Law and Classics at the ANU (2006), falling in love with studies of Ancient Greece in particular under the tutelage of Prof. Elizabeth Minchin.
+Throughout this period of performing Georgia completed a Bachelor of Arts majoring in Law and Classics at the Australian National University (2006), falling in love with studies of Ancient Greece in particular under the tutelage of Prof. Elizabeth Minchin.
 Georgia also worked at this time as a live-in carer for a woman who had suffered brain damage as a child, and through this experience Georgia came into contact again with the music program of her childhood.
-Assoc.
-Prof. Susan West, the founder of the progam, had since adapted outreach philosophies to the school system, including passing on ideas and resources to teachers and communities within the Australian Capital Territory.
+Dr Susan West, the founder of the program, had since adapted outreach philosophies to the school system, including passing on ideas and resources to teachers and communities within the Australian Capital Territory.
 Georgia was astonished by the enthusiasm and lack of fear displayed by the children of the newly developed outreach program, so starkly contrasted to her memories of strict instruction.
 This inspired her to complete a Graduate Diploma in Secondary Education through Monash University (2009) majoring in the subjects of History and Studies of Society and Environment.